mth/yeti/doc/intro.rst

 implemented.

-Since accessing Yeti code from Java loses type information and is somewhat cumbersome, it is best to try to minimize such interfaces.
+Since accessing Yeti code from Java loses type information and is somewhat cumbersome, it is best to try to minimise such interfaces.

 Using Java classes from Yeti code